simonZhou86/simonZhou86.github.io/_publications/clinicalmamba_2d.md

 paperurl: 'http://simonZhou86.github.io/files/zhou2025clinicalfmamba.pdf'
 ---

-Accepted to ICML NewInML Workshop 2025 as a poster paper.
+Accepted to ICML NewInML Workshop 2025 as a poster paper, also see [here](https://icml.cc/virtual/2025/50490).

-This paper is also submitted to MICCAI MIML Workshop for possible publication.
+The extension of this work is accepted to MICCAI MLMI 2025, see [here](https://simonzhou86.github.io/publication/clinicalfmamba_3d) for more details.

 If you find our paper useful, please cite our paper: